GnohChengYi/iris-flower-classification/README.md

 # iris-flower-classification

-A Hello World machine learning project
+A machine learning project for flower classification

 ## Technologies